fbpx

 • DEx is an opensource java tool which immediately presents a problem by violating company security rules.
 DEx is coded to use a JavaFX interface to run on a windows or Linux desktop, not as a web app.
 It’s also a bit cranky to get running.
 There is intent to overhaul DEx to be not only browser based, but more of a plugin to tools like visual studio.
 But for now, it’s not exactly user friendly.

-The OpenTravel Architecture Committee has proposed the following to address some of these issues in the short term.
+The OpenTravel Architecture Committee has defined the following to address some of these issues.

-The summary is to support the ability of any user with access to the library to set up a Linux instance in the cloud to run DEx.
-DEx, along with other tools (TBD) would be preloaded and captured as a machine image.
-On AWS for example, you would fire up an EC2 instance and be able to access a DEx AMI where everything is already set up.
+Any user with access to the library to set up their own Linux instance in the cloud to run DEx.
+DEx, along with other tools (Git, VS, Slack, etc.) is preloaded and captured as a machine image.
+On AWS for example, you can fire up an EC2 instance and be able to access a DEx AMI where everything is already set up.
 You could do several things like look at existing sample messages, modify locally existing service (resource) definitions, and create OAS 3.0 output.
 You could also make local changes to the business objects, define new services, etc. All extensions of the model could be saved locally and could be captured in your own AMI for later use.
 The other tools we may add are mock services to make it easy to try the examples created in the same instance.

 X